hesamzakerirad/immigration-roadmap/Destination/README.md

 - Denmark's population is around 5.8 million as of 2022.
 - Roughly 86% of people speak English in Denmark.
 - Since 2015, an average of 47k people have immigrated to Denmark every year. ([See Reference](https://stats.oecd.org/Index.aspx?DataSetCode=MIG))
+- According to [this](https://en.wikipedia.org/wiki/Religion_in_Denmark) page, 74% of people are Christians in Denmark.
 ---
 ### 5- Luxembourg